JulioMCruz/SnapCoffee/FrontEnd/README.md

-# Snap Coffee - Web3 Social Loyalty Platform
+# Snap Coffee - Farcaster Mini App

-Snap Coffee is a social + on-chain loyalty mini-app where users snap photos of their coffee at real coffee shops, earn tokens for participation, and after 10 coffees receive an NFT coupon they can redeem.
+Snap Coffee is a social + on-chain loyalty mini-app built for Farcaster where users snap photos of their coffee at real coffee shops, earn tokens for participation, and after 10 coffees receive an NFT coupon they can redeem.

+## Farcaster Mini App

+This app is designed to run as a Farcaster Mini App, providing:

+- **Seamless Authentication**: Users are automatically authenticated through Farcaster
+- **Built-in Wallet**: Farcaster creates and manages wallets for users automatically
+- **Social Integration**: Direct integration with the Farcaster social graph
+- **Base Network**: Optimized for fast, cheap transactions on Base

 ## Project Structure

-This is a React + Vite + TypeScript application with shadcn/ui components and Tailwind CSS styling.
+This is a React + Vite + TypeScript application with shadcn/ui components, Tailwind CSS styling, and Farcaster Mini App SDK integration.

 ## Getting Started